arieh/Moock/README.md

 The passed value will be returned when the method is called.
 The returned stub comes with a set of attributes that allows us to test it's usage:

 1. called (bool) : wether or not the function was called.
-2. args (array) : what paramaters were passed to the funcion when called.
+2. args (array) : what parameters were passed to the function when called.

 With these in mind, we can create a simple test: